Severus Snape and the Muggle

-From the moment Uncle Vernon had picked Harry up from Kings Cross Station at the beginning of the summer holidays, Harry could tell that things were not going to be pleasant—or even barely tolerable—for the next eight weeks.
+From the moment his uncle had picked Harry up from King's Cross Station at the beginning of the summer holidays, Harry could tell that things were not going to be pleasant—or even barely tolerable—for the next eight weeks.
 Starting the holidays in the depressed frame of mind he was already in would have guaranteed that Harry would be more than miserable, even without his relatives customary anti-Harry attitude.

 This year however, things were going to be different.
 Harry discovered this unpleasant fact as soon as he and the Dursleys had escaped the station and the platform full of 'freaks' and reached the car.
 After Harry had stowed his heavy, cumbersome trunk and his owl's empty cage in the boot of the car with no assistance from the two hulking males who stood and watched him, Uncle Vernon, checking to make sure there were no witnesses, gave Harry a back hander across the face that sent him sprawling onto the road, skinning his elbow and his cheek where they made contact with the dirty bitumen.

-Dudley had stood there with a malicious smirk on his fat face as his enraged, purple-faced father had straddled Harry's cringing form and pointed a great sausage like finger into his shocked and bleeding face.
+Dudley had stood there with a malicious smirk on his fat face as his enraged, purple-faced father had straddled Harry's cringing form and pointed a great sausage-like finger into his shocked and bleeding face.
 'Think you can have your mutant friends threaten me, do you boy?
-You'll be sorry you organised that little committee for "the protection of Harry Potter", you'll see if you're not.
+You'll be sorry you organised that little committee for 'the protection of Harry Potter', you'll see if you're not.
 Now get up and get in the ruddy car and if you get any blood anywhere, it'll be all the worse for you.'

 Harry had scrabbled around trying to find his glasses which had flown off when Uncle Vernon's meaty hand had made contact with his face.
-With no assistance from the Dursley's it had taken him a good two minutes to locate them—thankfully intact—and scramble into the back of the car next to Dudley.
+With no assistance from the Dursleys, it had taken him a good two minutes to locate them—thankfully intact—and scramble into the back of the car next to Dudley.
 He had had to ask his aunt to pass some tissues back to him so that he could sop up the oozing blood from both his injuries.
 This she had done without looking at him, all the time staring out of the windscreen in prune-mouthed disapproval.
 Unlike Dudley she had shown no pleasure in Harry's treatment at the hands of her husband, but she had done nothing to stop it either.

 Now, five days on, things had gotten steadily worse for Harry.
 He always had a great long list of chores to do on a daily basis during the summer break but this year, Uncle Vernon had invented work that did not really need doing, both inside the house and in the garden.
 Painting the basement was one such task and it had taken Harry three days to finish.
 His uncle would inspect the work at intervals over that first weekend, always finding fault and always meting out corporal punishment as a result.

-Dudley of course, no stranger to the game of "Flail the Freak", followed his father's lead, and punched Harry on the arms or in the stomach whenever he happened to be near.
+Dudley of course, no stranger to the game of "Thrash the Freak", followed his father's lead, and punched Harry on the arms or in the stomach whenever he happened to be near.
 The one time Harry had retaliated against his much larger cousin, Uncle Vernon had given his nephew his worst beating so far.